dnyaneshwari2502/finance-mcp-server/README.md

 - Takes a finance-related question from the user
 - Fetches recent news articles using NewsAPI
-- Sends the retrieved data to a Gemini LLM
+- Uses an LLM to generate answers grounded in real-time data
-- Returns a summarized, grounded answer
+- Returns a concise summary based only on retrieved information

 ---